Contents of this page:

 A normal course load is 12 to 18 credit hours for the fall and spring semesters and two to four credit hours for the winter session.
 The permission of the Academic Dean must be obtained prior to registering for 19 or more credit hours either for the fall or the spring.

-Students are permitted to add courses after the first day of class if done so by the add date listed in the academic calendar of the respective campus.
-An add fee will be charged after the first day of class.
-Courses may be dropped without academic penalty if done so by the drop date listed in the academic calendar of the respective campus.
+Students are permitted to drop courses for a period of five weeks following the first day of the Fall/ Spring semesters.
+Courses may be dropped without academic penality if done so by the drop date listed in the academic calendar of the respective campus.
 No courses may be added or dropped after the deadlines.
 For refunds related to courses dropped, see the refund policy.
+Certificate students who have received discounted tuition may not be eligible for a tuition refund for dropped courses.

 English Bible and Catechism Requirements

-Successful completion of a comprehensive examination in biblical content is required prior to graduation for the MDiv, MA, MABS, MATS degrees.
+Successful completion of a comprehensive examination in biblical content is required prior to graduation for the MDv, MABS, MATS, MACC degrees.
 This examination may be repeated until it is passed.
 A grade of C is considered a passing grade.

 All MDiv students are required to memorize the Westminster Shorter Catechism.
 Testing is taken in several segments and each segment may be repeated until it is passed.